November 21, 2024

 Republicans and Democrats Unite on Stablecoin Legislation

-Republicans and Democrats in the United States are likely to reach an agreement on the proposed bill to regulate stablecoins.
-Two senior members of the Financial Services Committee, who drafted the bill, have stated that Republicans are seeking state-wise regulation for stablecoins, but this will not hinder the advancement of the bill.
+Republicans and Democrats in the United States are likely to reach an agreement on the proposed bill to regulate .
+Two senior members of the Financial Services Committee, who drafted the bill, have stated that Republicans are seeking state-wise for stablecoins, but this will not hinder the advancement of the bill.

 Representative Jim Himes, a senior Democrat on the Financial Services Committee, echoed similar sentiments and believes that the state versus federal policy debate on stablecoin regulations will not pose a major hurdle to passing the bill into law.